Linkaan/Yabs/README.md

 - [endwise](https://marketplace.visualstudio.com/items?itemName=kaiwood.endwise)
 - [Better Align](https://marketplace.visualstudio.com/items?itemName=wwm.better-align)

-Also install nodejs and yarn locally so linter and Vetur works properly in editor.
+(Skip for now: Also install nodejs and yarn locally so linter and Vetur works properly in editor.
 Run `yarn install` in /frontend to install node modules on host machine.

-To make use of the pre-commit hooks setup by this project you are also required to run `yarn install` in the root of YABS
+To make use of the pre-commit hooks setup by this project you are also required to run `yarn install` in the root of YABS)

 ## Installation & Configuration